corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/query-api.md

 }
 ```

-Find shopping items costing more than a specific amount.
+Find shopping items costing more than a specific amount:

 ```kotlin
 @StartableByRPC